Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 Participants and material: 2-4 children, 6 Xbricks with number cards (1-6).

-The Xbricks are placed in disorder placed on the floor.
+The Xbricks are placed on the floor in a random order.

 The children work together to find the numbers in the correct order and stack the Xbricks accordingly.
-Tasks such as finding numbers, placing them and stacking them are distributed among the team.
+Tasks such as finding numbers, placing and stacking are distributed among the team.

 Goal: